Chandelier (song): Live performances

 Sia performed "Chandelier" on The Ellen DeGeneres Show on 19 May 2014, with Ziegler recreating the choreography in the music video.
 Sia also performed the song on Late Night with Seth Meyers on 9 June 2014, with Girls star Lena Dunham performing new choreography.
 In July 2014, Sia performed the song on Jimmy Kimmel Live!, and Ziegler taught host Jimmy Kimmel and his sidekick Guillermo some of the dance moves from the music video.
-In July 2014, Sia performed the song on the VH1's show "SoundClash", along with her songs "Elastic Heart" and "Big Girls Cry" from the album.
+In July 2014, Sia performed the song on VH1's show "SoundClash", along with her songs "Elastic Heart" and "Big Girls Cry" from the album.
 Sia sang the song on Dancing with the Stars, with Ziegler dancing a duet with Allison Holker, and at the 2014 We Can Survive Concert at the Hollywood Bowl.
 In February 2015, Sia sang the song in a cluttered apartment set for the 2015 Grammy Awards telecast, with Ziegler dancing with actress Kristen Wiig.
 For all of these performances, Sia sang the track with her back to the camera.
 She performed the song on Saturday Night Live in January 2015, veiled, with a sad-looking mime who performed the lyrics in ASL.

-Covers and uses in media
+Notable covers

 In July 2014, Sara Bareilles performed an acoustic version of "Chandelier" during her Little Black Dress Tour.
 Reut Odinak from the Seattle Weekly lauded Bareilles' vocals on the cover.
 Likewise, MuchMusic's Evan Desouza wrote that "The song sounds almost [unrecognisable] with the stripped, acoustic cover.
 Of course no one can match Sia's insane voice, but Sara does a decent job.
-Her vocals sound amazing."
+Her vocals sound amazing".

-The song was covered on BBC Radio 1's Live Lounge in September 2014 by Irish band The Script; Music and Lyrics praised the lgroup's three-man harmonies.
-In November 2014, Loïc Nottet a Belgian hopeful for the Eurovision Song Contest released a cover of the song on YouTube in November 2014, later praised by Sia on Twitter.
+The song was covered on BBC Radio 1's Live Lounge in September 2014 by Irish band The Script; Music and Lyrics praised the group's three-man harmonies.
+Loïc Nottet, a Belgian hopeful for the Eurovision Song Contest, released a cover of the song on YouTube in November 2014, later praised by Sia on Twitter.